United States Air Force Plant 42: Lockheed Skunk Works

 Lockheed's famed "Skunk Works" (a corporate division tasked with clandestine development of black projects), which developed such aircraft as the U-2, SR-71 Blackbird and F-117 Nighthawk, is at Site 10 of the complex (actually private property with secure access to Plant 42's airfield), near Sierra Highway.
 It relocated to Plant 42 from its original Burbank-Glendale-Pasadena Airport (now Bob Hope Airport) site in Burbank after the end of the Cold War.
 Its present hangar was constructed in 1968 and the outer walls of the structure were put up in a matter of days.
 Its hangar originally was built for the Lockheed L-1011 Tristar passenger jet project.

+Skunkworks logo on hangar at Plant 42.

 Since then, the plant has supported facilities for the production, engineering, final assembly and flight testing of high performance aircraft.
 During the 1980s it was used by Lockheed to produce the U-2/TR-1 and support the SR-71.
 Northrop produced the F-5E, and Rockwell supported the B-1B Lancer.
 Past projects included: